VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

 - `vc-build install -module -version <version>`

-Install the specified version of the module.
-This will fail if the version has not been published to the registry.
+This will install the specified module version.
+The request will fail in case the version has not been published to the registry.
 If no version is specified, the latest module version will be installed.
 You can also install multiple modules with a single command by specifying multiple modules with their versions as arguments.

 If the module to be installed has dependencies, their latest versions will be installed along with it.

-This command also modified the `vc-package.json` with the installed dependencies after successful command execution.
+This command also modifies the `vc-package.json` file with the installed dependencies after successful run.

 ### Examples:
 ```console